Looking for Psychedelic Therapist Training Programs?

 What if I miss one or two classes?

-Not a problem!
-Classes will be recorded for you to catch up on what was covered that week.
-If you need to miss more than 5 lectures across the 8 months of the core curriculum, and wish to be certified in Oregon as a psilocybin provider, you may need to arrange for make-up classes to ensure you meet the curriculum requirements.
-Students are allowed five absences from lectures throughout the duration of the course, and must alert instructors via email in advance of missed class.
+If you need to miss more than five lectures during the 8-month Core Curriculum, you may be required to arrange make-up sessions to meet curriculum requirements.
+Students are allowed up to five absences throughout the course and must notify instructors via email in advance of any missed classes.

 I’m not a clinician but I’m interested in the program.
 Can I still apply?